Titus Thorne

 Is tesamorelin safe?

-Yes.
+Seemingly so, but as a research peptide caution is still warranted.
 Virtually all research involving tesamorelin has shown that this peptide is safe for most test subjects.
-The most common tesamorelin side effects affect less than three percent of test subjects.

 References